latleger/SQL-Project/README.md

 1. Review and understand data
 	- I started comparing column information from the various tables
 	- I reviewed data types, to see if they make sense.
-	- I reviewed project questions to ensure I focused on cleaning important informaiton first.
+	- I reviewed project questions to ensure I focused on cleaning important information first.

 2. Clean and transform Data
 	- I looked for NULL values and decided if they should be removed or converted.
 	- I found duplicate values and decided if they should be removed.
-	- I checked if columns were formated with correct data types.
+	- I checked if columns were formatted with correct data types.
-	- I formated data within columns, ie. prices had two decimal points, cities and countries has proper capitalization, 	etc.
+	- I formatted data within columns, ie. prices had two decimal points, cities and countries has proper capitalization, 	etc.

 3. Develop insights
 	- Because there was so much information, I focused on the questions required.